N

 numpty (noun and adjective)

 A stupid or ineffectual person.
-(OD)
+(NOA)

 A stupid or foolish person; an idiot.
 (OED)

-adjective: Especially of a person: Stupid, foolish, idiotic.
+adjective: Especially of a person, stupid, foolish, idiotic.
 Examples: numpty coppers, numpty ministers.
 (OED)